Skip to content

 • 1

 The same product can attract different GST rates depending on its form.
 Unpackaged wheat flour is 0%; branded packaged flour is 5%.
-Loose milk is exempt; flavoured milk is 12%.
+Loose milk is exempt; branded and flavoured milk are taxable.
 Always verify the exact HSN code for your product at cbic-gst.gov.in before raising an invoice - a wrong rate classification can trigger a demand notice.

 • 2